abhinababasu/abhinababasu/README.md

 **📜Origin**

 I was born in Kolkata, India where I also completed my schooling.
 I did B.S. with Physics major and then followed it with B.Tech in Computer Science and Engineering.
-I started my career in tech with Texas Instruments, then worked in Adobe in India.
+I started my career in tech with Texas Instruments, then worked in Adobe India.
 I then joined Microsoft in India and moved to US in 2010 and continue to work with Microsoft.

 <!--
 Here are some ideas to get you started: